JianqinWang/IW/IW/debug/README.md

+This code was completed on Ubuntu 16.04.2 LTS

 #This is the debugging section of the take home exam

 List of bugs noticed (line numbers used are from original_code.c)